Hot For Teacher

 It might as well just say “I’m A Loser” on it.
 This thing screams, “Hey look at me, I’m a schlub!
 My idea of excitement is to watch girls expose their breasts.”
-The only purchasers of these things that can’t be considered perverts are, the people who aren’t supposed to buy them in the first place, boys 17 and under.
+The only purchasers of these things that can’t be considered perverts are the people who aren’t supposed to buy them in the first place, boys 17 and under.

-Does the buyer of these type of videos think that if he wears that hat around, nubile young women will just lift their shirts and flash him, hoping to get a starring role in the next series of DVDs?
+Does the buyer of these types of videos think that if he wears that hat around, nubile young women will just lift their shirts and flash him, hoping to get a starring role in the next series of DVDs?

 Office Supply Milestone